Church Hospitality Ministry: How to Welcome & Engage Visitors

 The obvious answer is a more welcoming environment that makes visitors want to come back and encourages members to stay consistent in their participation.

 But beyond that, growth and a greater sense of connection and community are fruits of a successful hospitality ministry in church.
-When people feel like they’re appreciated, valued members of your congregation, they’re more likely to want to connect with others, serve and be part of your church’s efforts to love and serve the community.
+When people feel like they’re appreciated, valued members of your congregation, they’re more likely to want to connect with others, and be part of your church’s efforts to love and serve the community.

 What are the key responsibilities of a church hospitality ministry?